Pippojk/discuss/README.md

 this is just a simple copy of watshapp, made it with node and react.
-I also used pusher to check when a messag was sent
+I also used pusher to check when a messag was sent.
+I start this project watching a italian youtube video (im italian sorry for the bad eanglish) but the channel didnt finish all the video so i did the biggest part on my own